 Depending on the type of crime you have experienced, you may have lost possessions, had property damaged, or suffered a loss of earnings.
-You may find it reassuring to know that there are a range of ways you can receive financial support or seek compensation for your losses.
-At Beacon, our case managers are experts at understanding the different options available and what requirements need to be met.
-They will be able to offer guidance and help you complete and submit any relevant application forms.
+You may find it reassuring to know that there is a range of ways you can receive financial support or seek compensation for your losses.
+At Beacon, our Beacon Support Workers are experts at understanding the different options available and what requirements need to be met.
+They will be able to offer guidance and information to help you complete and submit any relevant application forms.

 You may be able to claim compensation if:

 Having to take time off work to give evidence at a hearing can be difficult but it can also become expensive if you need to take unpaid leave.
 Along with a claim to cover any loss of earnings, you can request compensation for your travel and meal expenses, plus any childcare costs you incur.
 Beacon can help you complete the witness expense claim form that should be provided by a court official or your solicitor.